Cura : Care Beyond Boundaries Logo

 Microsurgical Apicoectomy

-Uses magnification and micro instruments to improve visibility and precision.
-Microsurgical Root End Surgery is commonly used to support more controlled root end preparation and sealing in suitable cases.
+This approach uses magnification and micro instruments to improve visibility and precision.
+Microsurgical root end surgery may support more controlled root end preparation and sealing in suitable cases.

 Traditional Apicoectomy

-Performed without dedicated microsurgical magnification or with more limited magnification depending on the setting.
-The clinical goals are similar, but technique selection depends on case complexity and available equipment.
+This approach is performed without dedicated microsurgical magnification, or with more limited magnification depending on the clinical setting.
+The goals are similar, but technique selection depends on case complexity and available equipment.

 Apicoectomy With Retrograde Filling

-After removing the root tip, the clinician prepares a small cavity at the root end and places a sealing material to reduce leakage and reinfection risk.
+After removing the root tip, the clinician prepares a small cavity at the root end and places a sealing material to help reduce leakage and the risk of reinfection.
 Material choice depends on clinical judgment and case factors.

-Apicoectomy follows a structured sequence focused on access, infection control at the root end and a stable seal.
+Apicoectomy usually follows a structured sequence focused on access, cleaning the root end area and creating a stable seal where needed.

-The clinician reviews symptoms, prior root canal details and imaging.
-CBCT may be used in selected cases to assess anatomy and lesion location, especially in complex or previously treated teeth.
+The clinician reviews symptoms, previous root canal details and imaging.
+CBCT may be used in selected cases to assess anatomy and lesion position, especially for complex or previously treated teeth.

 Access And Tissue Removal

-The gum is numbed and a small incision is made to access the root area.
+The gum is numbed and a small incision is made to reach the root area.
 Inflamed or infected tissue is removed and a small portion of the root tip is resected.

 Root End Preparation And Seal

 The root end may be prepared and sealed with a retrograde filling to reduce leakage.
-The goal is to improve the seal at the root end when the canal seal is compromised or cannot be corrected from the crown side.
+The goal is to improve the root end seal when the canal seal is compromised or cannot be corrected from the crown side.

 The area is rinsed and the gum is closed with sutures.
 You should receive written notes for your records, including what was done, follow up timing and when imaging review is recommended.

 Most apicoectomy procedures are performed under local anesthesia.
-Sedation options may be available depending on procedure complexity, anxiety levels and your medical history.
+Sedation options may be available depending on procedure complexity, anxiety level and medical history.

 Anesthesia Options

-- Local anesthesia: Standard option for many cases of Apical Surgery
+• Local anesthesia: A standard option for many apical surgery cases

-- General anesthesia: Less common, sometimes considered for complex cases or combined surgical procedures
+• General anesthesia: Less common, but sometimes considered for complex cases or combined surgical procedures

 Typical Discomfort

 Swelling, tenderness and mild bruising can occur, especially for upper back teeth near the sinus or lower teeth near nerves.
-Discomfort is often more noticeable in the first few days and then gradually improves, but experiences vary.
+Discomfort is often more noticeable during the first few days and then gradually improves, although each patient heals differently.

 Comfort Planning

-Your clinician will advise appropriate pain relief options and whether antibiotics or rinses are indicated.
-Follow medication instructions carefully, particularly when traveling.
+Your clinician will advise suitable pain relief options and explain whether antibiotics or rinses are indicated.
+Follow medication instructions carefully, especially when traveling.

-Preparation for Root End Surgery focuses on confirming diagnosis, planning travel timing and ensuring your records support follow up care.
+Preparation for root end surgery focuses on confirming the diagnosis, planning travel timing and making sure your records support follow up care.

 Records To Share

-- Prior root canal notes and any previous radiographs if available
+• Previous root canal notes and any earlier dental X-rays if available

 Medical Review